Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 $$\frac{\delta C}{\delta t}=D\frac{\delta^2 C}{\delta x^2},$$

 where $D$ is the diffusion coefficient.
-And the direction of diffusion is from high concentration to low concentration.
+The direction of diffusion is from high concentration to low concentration.

 Applied Potential Modifies Activation Energy
 =====
-There is one significant question remaining, that is, how the applied electric potential alters the PES (or equivalently, the reaction coordinates)?
+There is one significant question remaining, that is, how does the applied electric potential alter the PES (or equivalently, the reaction coordinates)?
 To illustrate this, we can consider a reduction process in which the reactant is the $\mathrm{Ox}+\mathrm{e}^-$ (assume it is a one-electron, one-step process) and the electrons are from the working electrode.
 As we went through together that positive potential tends to lower electron energy while negative potential raises the energy up, we can plot three scenarios in Figure 4, wherein the applied electric potential is referenced to the standard (or formal) potential $E^0$ of the redox couple under consideration.

 <p align="center">
 <img src="http://ShengxiangWuPlasmonic.github.io/images/blogImages/cvie_Figure4.jpg" width="672">
 </p>

 To avoid confusion, I have replaced activation energy $E_a$ with the free energy of activation $\Delta G$ (they are the same thing here), and the subscript $c$ and $a$ stands for cathode (where reduction happens) and anode (where oxidation happens), respectively.
-It is shown in the lower left and middle panel in Figure 4, that if the potential is changed by $\Delta E>0$ to a new value, the relative energy of the electron resident on the electrode change by $-F\Delta E=-F(E-E^0)$; hence the $\mathrm{Ox}+\mathrm{e^-}$ curve moves down by that amount.
+It is shown in the lower left and middle panel in Figure 4, that if the potential is changed by $\Delta E>0$ to a new value, the relative energy of the electron resident on the electrode changes by $-F\Delta E=-F(E-E^0)$; hence the $\mathrm{Ox}+\mathrm{e^-}$ curve moves down by that amount.
 Apparently (I hate this word), the barrier for reduction, $\Delta G_c$, has become greater than $\Delta G_c^0$, and the barrier for oxidation, $\Delta G_a$ has become less than $\Delta G_a^0$ by a fraction of the total energy change.
 Let us call that fraction $1-\alpha$, where $\alpha$, the *transfer coefficient*, can range from zero to unity.<sup>2</sup>

 Therefore, we have the following two expressions for the activation energies for anodic and cathodic barriers: